microsoft/CopilotStudioSamples/3rdPartySSOWithOKTA/README.md

 ### Test the SSO flow

-After signing-in using the OKTA sign-in widget, the user's access token will be sent to Copilot Studio and stored in ***System.User.AccessToken***, which can be used to make calls to protected APIs
+After signing-in using the OKTA sign-in widget, the user's access token will be sent to Copilot Studio and stored in ***System.User.AccessToken***, which can be used by copilot makers to make calls to protected APIs

 <p align="center">